spearwolf/signalize/README.md

 ## Batching

-Within the batch callback, all signals are written, but the dependent effects are not executed until the end of the batch function:
+Within the `batch` _callback_, all signals are written, but the dependent effects are deferred until the end of the batch function:

 <table>
   <tbody>